Liquid Mutual Funds

 Taxation of Liquid Funds

 The liquid mutual funds are essentially a type of debt fund which means that these funds attract capital gains taxation.
 The tax rate depends upon the holding period (time of investment in the financial instrument) of these funds.
-If the holding period of the funds is less than 3 years or 36 months, the fund will be eligible for a Short Term Capital Gains Tax (STCG).
-If the period is greater than 36 months, the mutual fund scheme investment will be eligible for a Long-Term Capital Gains Tax.
+If the holding period of the funds is less than 3 years or 36 months, then the fund will be eligible for a Short Term Capital Gains Tax (STCG).
+If the period is greater than 36 months, then the mutual fund investment scheme will be eligible for a Long-Term Capital Gains Tax.

 STCG- Charged as per the Slab Rate (Could be as high as 30% )